Smoked Potato Salad

 - Skin-on potato salad

 If you like, you can leave the peels and all of their tasty seasonings right on the potato.
-It adds texture, flavor, and nutrients!
+It adds texture, flavor, and nutrients to your smoky potato salad!

 Storing and Reheating Leftover Smoked Potato Salad